fbpx

 Miso

 We absolutely love cooking with miso.
 Not only is it a wonderful source of probiotics but it adds the most delicious depth of flavour to both sweet and savoury food.
 White miso (shiro) is sweeter and typically used when making sweet food.
 Red miso (aka) has a much deeper flavour and often used when making savoury dishes.
 We have been known to use both interchangeably just varying the quantity based on taste.
 Ideally you want to source your miso from a health food shop to get an organic one.
-Our favourites are from Rice Culture.

 More from the archives